Ahmad Brooks: 2016 season

-During the season-opening 28–0 shutout victory over the Los Angeles Rams, Brooks recorded three tackles and his first sack of the season.
-Two weeks later against the Seahawks, he had four tackles, two pass deflections, and a sack in the 37–18 road loss.
+During the season-opening 28–0 shutout victory over the Los Angeles Rams on Monday Night Football, Brooks had three tackles and his first sack of the season on Case Keenum.
+In the next game against the Panthers, Brooks recorded three tackles and a pass deflection while also blocking a kick during the 46–27 road loss.
+The following week against the Seahawks, he recorded four tackles, two pass deflections, and a sack in the 37–18 road loss.

-During a Week 7 34–17 loss to the Buccaneers, Brooks recorded five tackles and 0.5 sacks.
+During Week 7 against the Buccaneers, Brooks recorded five tackles and 0.5 sacks in the 34–17 loss.
 During a Week 11 30–17 loss to the Patriots, he had two tackles and sacked Tom Brady once.
 In the next game against the Miami Dolphins, Brooks recorded four tackles and 0.5 sacks during the 31–24 road loss.
 The following week against the Chicago Bears, he had three tackles and a sack in the 26–6 road loss.

 During a Week 15 41–13 road loss to the Falcons, Brooks had four tackles and a forced fumble.
 In the next game against the Rams, he recorded five tackles, a pass deflection, and a sack during the narrow 22–21 road victory.

 Brooks finished the 2016 season with 53 tackles, six sacks, four pass deflections, and a forced fumble in 16 games and starts.

-Brooks was released by the 49ers on August 25, 2017.
+On August 25, 2017, Brooks was released by the 49ers.

 Green Bay Packers

 On September 3, 2017, Brooks signed a one-year deal with the Green Bay Packers.

-Brooks made his Packers debut during the season-opening 17–9 victory over the Seahawks, recording one tackle.
-Two weeks later against his former team, the Bengals, he had two tackles and his first sack of the season during the 27–24 overtime victory.
-During a Week 11 23–0 shutout loss to the Ravens, Brooks recorded three tackles and 0.5 sacks.
+Brooks made his Packers debut during the season-opener against the Seahawks and finished the 17–9 victory with one tackle.
+Two weeks later against his former team, the Bengals, Brooks had two tackles and his first sack of the season on Andy Dalton during the 27–24 overtime victory.

+During a Week 10 23–16 road victory over the Bears, Brooks recorded a pass deflection.
+In the next game against the Ravens, he had three tackles and 0.5 sacks during the 23–0 shutout loss.
+The following week against the Steelers on Sunday Night Football, Brooks recorded a tackle and a pass deflection in the 31–28 road loss.

 Brooks finished the 2017 season with 19 tackles, 1.5 sacks, and two pass deflections in 12 games and five starts.